 - Find an internship position and supervisor.

-- Find a mentor and fill out the registration form (or have it filled out).
+- Find a instructor and fill out the registration form (or have it filled out).
 Take or send it to the examination office.

 - Register the internship in Campus Management (as soon as possible).

 - Complete the internship and have it confirmed using the “Certification of a Research Internship” form (2012 study/examination regulations).

 - Write the report and present it to your instructor.

 - Give the final presentation.